 - Pearl Ex Gold powder

 - Sponge craft brush

 - Golden – acrylic metallic gold paint

 I cleared everything off of the cart and I wiped it down to remove any dust that may have collected on it.
 That will mess with the taping portion of this project.
-I began using my painters tape to mask off the part of the cart I didn’t want painted gold.
+I began using my painters’ tape to mask off the part of the cart I didn’t want painted gold.

 Once I taped the entire cart in the appropriate areas.
-I used a combination of a little gold spray paint, metallic acrylic paint, and mixed in the gold Pearl Ex powder.
+I used a combination of a little gold spray paint, metallic acrylic paint, and mixed with the gold Pearl Ex powder.
 I used this mixture to sponge paint onto the metal handles and frame of the cart.

 Once I covered all the appropriate spots on the metal frame I let it dry and sprayed it will the clear spray paint to act as a protective layer.
 I made the gold accent look a little aged.
 I wanted there to be a little patina on this project since it is considered “vintage glam.”